 Calculation of the manufacturer’s ZEV requirement performance including separate calculations of any PHEV or environmental justice vehicle values earned in the model year in excess of the respective allowances.

-Compliance or Deficit to the Annual ZEV Requirement.
+End-of-Model-Year Report of Compliance or Deficit to the Annual ZEV Requirement.
 In order to verify the compliance or deficit status for a given model year, each manufacturer shall submit a report to the Executive Officer annually, prior to September 1 of the calendar year following the close of the model year.
 The report shall contain the following information:

-Calculation of the manufacturer’s ZEV requirement performance per subsection (f) including separate designation on usage of ZEV values earned in the model year per subsection (d) and PHEV values, environmental justice, and early compliance values vehicle values per subsection (e).
+Calculation of the manufacturer’s ZEV requirement performance per subsection (f) including separate designation on usage of ZEV values earned in the model year per subsection (d) and PHEV values, environmental justice, and early compliance vehicle values per subsection (e).

-Designation of the usage of any excess vehicle values earned in the model year including quantity and receiving state or manufacturer (if applicable) under the provisions for banking, satisfying deficit, transfer through pooling provisions of subsection (f), or trading.
+Designation of any excess vehicle values earned in the model year including quantity and receiving state or manufacturer (if applicable) under the provisions for banking, usage for satisfying a deficit, transfer through pooling provisions of subsection (f), or trading.

 Designation of the usage of any vehicle values to resolve shortfalls earned in the model year including quantity and originating state or manufacturer (if applicable) under the provisions for use of excess vehicle values of any type, converted ZEV and PHEV values, transfer through pooling provisions of subsection (g), or trading.

+Designation of the usage of any early compliance vehicle values for satisfying a deficit or trading.

 Starting and ending balances of vehicle values for the model year including trades to or from the manufacturer for each type of vehicle value including quantity and vintage (model year earned).

 Reporting Early Compliance Vehicle Values.
-A manufacturer electing to earn early compliance vehicle values must report in its annual report required per CCR, title 13, section 1962.2 and incorporated test procedures, section D.3., its qualification, calculation, eligibility for, and reservation of, such vehicle values per subsection (e)(3).
+A manufacturer electing to earn early compliance vehicle values must report in its annual report required per CCR, title 13, section 1962.2 and incorporated test procedures, section D.3., its qualification, calculation, eligibility for, and designation of, such vehicle values per subsection (e)(3).

+Record keeping.
+A manufacturer shall maintain the documents and information gathered to compile each report required under subsections (j)(2) through (4) in a form suitable for inspection, such as computer files, for five years after submission of the report.
+The manufacturer shall make such records available to the Executive Officer within 30 days upon request to verify the accuracy of the reported information.

 Disclosure of ZEV Records.

 Public Disclosure.
 Unless identified as a trade secret or otherwise confidential under CCR, title 17, section 91011, and supported as such under CCR, title 17, section 91022, records in the Board's possession for the vehicles subject to the requirements of section 1962.4 shall be subject to disclosure as public records as follows: